 He started being an artist at the age of 18, initially being influenced by rave culture and the ‘Sensation:Young British Artist’ exhibition at Saatchi Gallery.
 Caleb was interested in the idea of human perception, and the way that culture can have an effect on it.

 How does the noise of culture work to modulate and affect the fixed structures that we live with.

 He talked about his interest in the concept of noise as a “productive and generative force.”
 Caleb explained how he had been moved and awakened by noise when visiting a functioning turbine in Southampton.
 Caleb also discussed the theory that is fed into his current work called Hyperstition: the notion of inventing a future which will effect the mindset of the present.

 Thanks to Caleb for the talk, was very interesting to hear about the use of sound in art!

 Rebecca Fontaine-Wolf gave AAL students an Artists Talk in one of our studios today.
-Rebecca is an artist who is now based in London, having studied at her undergrad at the University for the Creative arts and MFA at Wimbledon College of Arts.
+Rebecca is a London-based artist who studied her BA at the University for the Creative arts and MFA at Wimbledon College of Arts.
 The main themes of her work are “female identity, mortality and desire,” studying the female body and the taboos that are associated with it.